Applifier/unity-ads-sdk/README.md

 Welcome to the release repository of Unity Ads SDK.
-To get started, make sure you have an account registered with Applifier.
-If you don't have one, you can create an account at https://my.applifier.com/
+To get started, make sure you have an account registered with Unity Ads.
+If you don't have one, you can create an account at https://unityads.unity3d.com/admin/

 For integration and generic documentation, go to https://github.com/Applifier/unity-ads/wiki